Arch Linux ARM: Supported processors

 Arch Linux ARM can run on any device that supports ARMv7 or ARMv8 instruction sets, including the 64-bit ARMv8 instruction set of the Raspberry Pi 3 and 4.

-For a list of officially supported platforms, see archlinuxarm.org's Platforms page.
-For a list of unofficial, community-supported devices, see archlinuxarm.org's Community-Supported Devices forum.
+There are officially supported platforms and community-supported ones as well.

 Reception

 Arch Linux ARM has gained popularity as a lightweight Linux distribution, and in 2014 was growing in popularity among single-board computer hobbyists.
 Arch Linux ARM is also known for having good community support.